mavryk-network/mavryk-taquito/docs/michelsonmap.md

 ## The update methods

 Although reading and organizing the keys or the values fetched from a Michelson map is an everyday use case, you may also want to modify a map, for example, before originating a new contract.
-Taquito also thought about it and provided different methods to add or remove key/value pairs from a map.
+Webmavryk also thought about it and provided different methods to add or remove key/value pairs from a map.

 First, you can use the `set` method to add a new value to an instance of `MichelsonMap`: